-“Cancel your plans,” I yell into the kitchen where my boyfriend is whipping up a butternut squash and lentil curry, “We’re headed to the beach tomorrow!”
+“Cancel your plans,” I yell into the kitchen where the boyfriend is whipping up a butternut squash and lentil curry, “We’re headed to the beach tomorrow!”

 GETTING AWAY FROM IT ALL

-away.
-Then I remember I have an invitation from an ecolodge on Funzi, a small island off Kenya’s south coast, to come and visit.
-So it is that the next morning we jump on a taxi and head 30 kilometres south towards the
+So it is that the next morning we jump on a taxi and head 30 kilometres south towards the Tanzanian border.

 “Good to know,” I mutter loudly.

 The second day turns out to be one of those classic “pole pole” days in which people just want to relax.

 Unfortunately, the activity monster in me cannot make peace with just lying on the sandbank all day and insists that what we should be looking for crocodiles and foraging for oysters.